kofemann/vfs4j/README.md

         maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved.
 ```
-then you just add a line saying ( git commit -s )
+Then you add a line saying ( git commit -s )

     Signed-off-by: Random J Developer <random@developer.example.org>